sass/node-sass/README.md

 Replace the prebuild binary with your newly generated one

     cp build/Release/binding.node precompiled/*your-platform*/binding.node

+## Command Line Interface

+The interface for command-line usage is fairly simplistic at this stage, as seen in the following usage section.

+### Usage
+ `node-sass [input.scss] [output.css]`

 ## Contributors
 Special thanks to the following people for submitting patches: